farsonic/dynamic-address/README.md

 The SRX will now consult the feed every update interval and dynamically add or remove addresses as they are available, all without requiring a configuration change.

-**NOTE:** As of this writing (Junos 12.3X48D10), dynamic-address entries can only be used in security policies; NAT rules only consult the global and zone-based address-books for address entries.
+**NOTE:** As of this writing this has been tested on Junos 12.3X48D10 and 15.1X49-D110 code releases, dynamic-address entries can only be used in security policies; NAT rules only consult the global and zone-based address-books for address entries.

 # Usage
 **Create a new feed**